oracle/odpi/doc/src/private_structs/dpiSubscr.rst

 .. member:: dpiSubscrQOS \*dpiSubscr.qos

     Specifies the quality of service flags used by the subscription.
-This will be one or more of the values from the enumeration :ref:`dpiSubscrQOS`, OR'ed together.
+This will be one or more of the values from the enumeration :ref:`dpiSubscrQOS<dpiSubscrQOS>`, OR'ed together.

 .. member:: dpiSubscrCallback dpiSubscr.callback